MVP-Labs/compute-to-data/demo.md

 #### Band A and B

 Banks put their private data in ./samples/data/, simulating the on-premise storage.
-Then, medadata need to be defined and published using asset schema, pre-configured in ./samples/ddo/.
+Then, metadatas need to be defined and published using asset schema, pre-configured in ./samples/ddo/.
 Specifically, the identifier of trusted operator is included in the metadata, declaring how data can be used:
 ```
 $ python client/dt-cli.py asset dt --attr_file ./samples/ddo/org1_feature_attr.json --private_key 5c25a2fb9b5427bbe8b68b4ddc0655ae7621f87a147a489b1337ca166bca0173
 $ python client/dt-cli.py asset dt --attr_file ./samples/ddo/org1_label_attr.json --private_key 5c25a2fb9b5427bbe8b68b4ddc0655ae7621f87a147a489b1337ca166bca0173